Biography

 Experience and qualifications

-Before joining Aviva Investors, Heather spent three years at Pictet Asset Management as part of their UK institutional team.
-Prior to that, Heather spent over 20 years at the actuarial consultant, Lane Clark & Peacock LLP, working her way up to become a Partner in the Investment Practice.
-In her role she advised clients on a range of investment issues, including strategic asset allocation and manager selection.
+Before joining Aviva Investors, Heather was part of the UK institutional team at Pictet Asset Management for three years.
+Prior to that, she spent over two decades at Lane Clark & Peacock LLP, where she rose to become a Partner in the Investment Practice.
+In that role, she advised DB and DC pension scheme clients on a wide range of investment matters, including strategic asset allocation and manager selection.

 Related profiles